 If you think of an expedition cruise as a clutch of scientists doing tests on a rudimentary research boat, you’re in for a surprise.
-A voyage on an expedition ship like those of the Lindblad Expeditions-National Geographic fleet takes all the excitement of discovery and exploration and combines it with comfort and top-notch amenities.
-So you can trek among penguins on the Antarctic ice, and come back on board for a session in the sauna, a glass of fine wine, and a delectable meal.
-To be clear, there are scientists on board—and photographers, naturalists, culture experts, undersea specialists, and other fascinating people who make up our expedition teams.
+A voyage on an expedition ship like those of the National Geographic-Lindblad Expeditions fleet takes all the excitement of discovery and exploration and combines it with comfort and top-notch amenities.
+So you can trek among penguins on the Antarctic ice and come back on board for a session in the sauna, a glass of fine wine and a delectable meal.
+To be clear, there are scientists on board—and photographers, naturalists, culture experts, undersea specialists and other fascinating people who make up the expedition teams.
 Read on to find out what makes an expedition cruise such a unique way to travel.
 Get Inspired By Photos, Videos, Webinars, Stories, And Exclusive Offers.
 Sign Up

 What is an expedition cruise?